opengauss-mirror/docs/content/en/docs/Toolreference/gs_guc.md

     Value range: datanode.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >Database instance node types include coordinator, datanode, cmserver, cmagent, and gtm.
-OpenGauss can only be set to datanode.
+    >Database instance node types include coordinator, datanode, cmserver, cmagent, and gtm. openGauss can only be set to datanode.
 When NODE-TYPE is set to datanode, the corresponding configuration file is postgresql.conf in the database data directory.

 ## Example<a name="en-us_topic_0287276018_en-us_topic_0237152338_en-us_topic_0059778019_s4c5ae191cfdd47a0af220bf67849535e"></a>